ionic-enterprise/ionic-training-decks/src/assets/data/markdown/auth-connect-vue/install.md

 - the `redirectUri` and `logoutUrl` should be valid routes in the application
 - the `redirectUri` and `logoutUrl` will not be routed to unless `implicitLogin` is set to `CURRENT`, otherwise Auth Connect will handle the callback from the OIDC provider
 - actual routing in your application (unless you are using `implicitLogin: 'CURRENT'`) can be handled via a couple of different strategies:
-  - via the `onLoginSuccess()` and `onLogout()` envent handlers
+  - via the `onLoginSuccess()` and `onLogout()` event handlers
-  - programatically after awaiting the `login()` or `logout()` calls
+  - programmatically after awaiting the `login()` or `logout()` calls
 - these values will likely take the form of `http://localhost:8100/login` in development
 - these values will likely take the form of `https://yourapp.yourcompany.com/login` in production

 **Note:** for `implicitLogin: 'CURRENT'` your app will handle the callback <a href="https://github.com/ionic-team/demo-authconnect-auth0/blob/master/src/app/login/login.page.ts" target="_blank">as shown here</a>.
 The implicit `CURRENT` flow increases the complexity of your application due to how it works, and is not covered by this training.
-Please consult with the Ioinic Customer Success team if you are thinking of using this flow.
+Please consult with the Ionic Customer Success team if you are thinking of using this flow.

 **Mobile**

-- the `redirectUri` and `logoutUrl` do not need to be meaninful within your application
+- the `redirectUri` and `logoutUrl` do not need to be meaningful within your application
 - these values will likely take the form of `com.company.app://callback` in both development and production

 Notice the schema used in the `redirectUri` and `logoutUrl` on mobile.
 The only requirement here is that it is something that is unique to your application.
 Otherwise, it can be anything you want it to be so long as it matches a URI you have set on in the OIDC provider configuration as valid.

 In general, a schema like `msauth` like we are using for the training is not very good.
-You should use something far more specicific such as the budle ID of your application.
+You should use something far more specific such as the bundle ID of your application.
 For the training app, however, you have to use `msauth` as we have configured above.
 The reason for this is that this is out the OIDC provider we are using is configured.

 ## Testing